forrestbaer/launchpad-pro-multimidi/README.md

 - Organisms: Sets of Pads, Sets of Time, and Sets of Data
 - Environments: "Pages" or Surfaces, State, and Overlays (the Top Level Units)

+# How to Install Launchpad Pro Custom Firmware (easy!)

+These readme's have in the past forgotten to include the simple instructions on how to install custom firmware.
+Here is the simple steps to do so (other instructions later in this document may be for developers).
+1. Get a program on your computer for midi sysex librarian (snoize or other)
+2. Plug in your launchpad pro via USB into computer, hold SETUP while powering up the LPP (shorthand for Launchpad Pro).
+3. Leave it like that and in the sysex librarian software load in the launchpad firmware .syx file.
+Select LaunchpadPro as the device to send to.
+Then select the .syx file then hit PLAY on the sysx lib program.
+May take a minute but that's it.

 When powered on the surface just demos a bunch of light fx -- hit some pads!
 The code behind this is more interesting still.

 Hit the SETUP button to choose from some preliminary features: